MA Fashion Management and MA Luxury Brand Management Course Director

 Barry has held several previous academic roles, including four years as a lecturer and Programme Director for the BSc in Textile and Fashion Management at the University of Leeds.
 Barry also introduced a new taught master's programme, MSc in Advanced Textile and Clothing, and was responsible for the entire academic management of the programme as Programme Director.

-Another of Barry's previous academic positions was at the Manchester Metropolitan University, which involved lecturing to undergraduate Fashion Technology and Fashion Buying students within the Department of Clothing Design and Technology.
+Barry spent eight years at the Manchester Metropolitan University as a Senior Lecturer lecturing to undergraduate Fashion Technology/Fashion Buying students within the Department of Clothing Design and Technology.

 Before joining BCU, Barry was at Solent University as a Senior Lecturer in the Fashion Management with Marketing programme and Fashion Buying Programme.

 Barry’s most memorable experiences was that he was fortunate to spend four years in Shanghai, China, with Raffles Design Institute located at Donghua University as a Senior Lecturer in Fashion Marketing and Management.